Katczinski/pachcabot/README.md

 # pachcabot
-Bot class for pachca messenger API\
+RTOS like Bot class for pachca messenger API\
 Developed with Python 3.7.9

 Implemented methods:\